Heuristic (psychology): Persuasion

 An example of how persuasion plays a role in heuristic processing can be explained through the heuristic-systematic model.
 This explains how there are often two ways we are able to process information from persuasive messages, one being heuristically and the other systematically.
 A heuristic is when we make a quick short judgement into our decision making.
 On the other hand, systematic processing involves more analytical and inquisitive cognitive thinking.
 Individuals looks further than their own prior knowledge for the answers.
 An example of this model could be used when watching an advertisement about a specific medication.
 One without prior knowledge would see the person in the proper pharmaceutical attire and assume that they know what they are talking about.
 Therefore, that person automatically has more credibility and is more likely to trust the content of the messages than they deliver.
 While another who is also in that field of work or already has prior knowledge of the medication will not be persuaded by the ad because of their systematic way of thinking.
-This was also formally demonstrated in an experiment conducted my Chaiken and Maheswaran (1994).
+This was also formally demonstrated in an experiment conducted by Chaiken and Maheswaran (1994).
 In addition to these examples, the fluency heuristic ties in perfectly with the topic of persuasion.
 It is described as how we all easily make "the most of an automatic by-product of retrieval from memory".
 An example would be a friend asking about good books to read.
 Many could come to mind, but you name the first book recalled from your memory.
 Since it was the first thought, therefore you value it as better than any other book one could suggest.
 The effort heuristic is almost identical to fluency.
 The one distinction would be that objects that take longer to produce are seen with more value.
 One may conclude that a glass vase is more valuable than a drawing, merely because it may take longer for the vase.
 These two varieties of heuristics confirms how we may be influenced easily our mental shortcuts, or what may come quickest to our mind.